This article was originally published in the New Day Herald in 2012.

 And again realizing our humanity,

-that we are bound to forget and to lose track of our
+We are bound to lose track of our

 and the divinity in all,